 Engine Maintenance:

 Depending on the energy source of the facility there may need to be periodic engine maintenance or repair.
-This is specifically the case for all natural gas powered facilities.
+This is specifically the case for all natural gas-powered facilities.
 Just as a gasoline engine needs periodic oil changes and filter replacements (oil and air) so does a natural gas generator.
 If you were to run your car 24/7 it would need schedule maintenance more frequently that a car that only drives on weekends.
 For a natural gas generator to run 24/7 it needs to be powered down, inspected and worked on at least monthly.

 Cooling/Air Flow Concerns: